akil0625/myfunnycodes/README.md

-# myfunnycodes learned olc one lonely coder on YouTube
+# myfunnycodes learned from olc:one lonely coder on YouTube